Victor-Andres-RdeTrio/RL4MCES/README.md

 This repository contains the implementation and research findings of a **Reinforcement Learning (RL)-based Energy Management System (EMS)** for multi-carrier residential buildings.
 The project was conducted at **TU Delft's Green Village**, focusing on integrating and optimizing multiple energy carriers including electricity, heat, and mobility.

 **MSc Thesis** with Faculty of EEMCS, Delft University of Technology.

+Thesis on TU Delft Repository: [**Reinforcement Learning for Multicarrier Energy Management: *A Computationally Efficient Solution for TU Delft's Green Village***](https://resolver.tudelft.nl/uuid:7a31e167-150f-4581-998d-1fbe913e5cc9)

 **Author:** Víctor Andrés Rodríguez de Trío.

+Published: 10th of February, 2025

 ### Key Components